fiffeek/.dotfiles.v2/README.md

 * putting in the [120hz screen with VRR](https://universal-blue.discourse.group/t/vrr-on-framework-with-2-8k-screens/4677)

 ## Repo usage
+You likely want to use the dots are reference, but here's how the project can be run:

 ```bash
 # install asdf to pull python (pyenv) & setup venv